-Feasibility, in this context, means the likelihood of a project being a success.
+Feasibility, in this context, means the likelihood of a project is a success.
 All projects are risky, and some are very complex.
 Determining the feasibility of any project can take time and a lot of research.
 This process is done in what is called a feasibility study, which is part of the project initiation stage.

-The project selection process, whether you’re working in project management or portfolio management,ensures you have enough resources to benefit from the investment.
+The project selection process, whether you’re working in project management or portfolio management, ensures you have enough resources to benefit from the investment.
 Once you (or the selection committee) select a project, then you’ll need project management software to make sure you actually meet the goals and objectives.

-ProjectManager is cloud-based hybrid work management software that is collaborative to the core.
+ProjectManager is online work management software that is collaborative to the core.
 It connects teams no matter where or what they do.
 ProjectManager’s interactive Gantt chart organizes tasks, links dependencies, sets priorities, filters for the critical path and sets a baseline to measure planned versus actual effort in real time.
 Get started with ProjectManager for free today.

 The Project Selection Process